ubco-W2021T1-data301/project-group21-project/README.md

 The data is for the years 2010 to 2017, and was last updated in 2017.

 Why: What is the purpose of your dataset?
 Is it for transparency/accountability, public interest, fun, learning, etc… The purpose is learning and fun.
 He wanted to give people a try to do some predictive analytics on the data as there isn't many free stock market datasets available.
+It also gives people an opportunity to do their own research on market trends and attempt to find correlations between stocks to further their understanding of the stock market.

 How: How was your data collected?
 Was it a human collecting the data?
 Historical records digitized?
 Server logs?
-The data was colleced by a human, it includes info on many publicly traded stocks and ETFs collected traded on the NYSE and NASDAQ.
+The data was colleced by a human, it includes historical records on many publicly traded stocks and ETFs traded on the NYSE and NASDAQ.

 ## Team Members